Fun Things To Do in Granada, Spain

 - Visit lovely Malaga for a night or weekend.
 This charming city by the sea is a fun place to explore.
 Don’t miss the Alcazaba.
 It’s also an excellent stop if you are flying home or elsewhere as the airport is accessible by metro.

 - Cordoba is one of my favorite Andalusian cities.
 The entire city center is a UNESCO Heritage site and there are plenty of monuments to explore.
-Check out our Cordoba weekend guide to learn more.
+Check out our Cordoba travel guide to learn more.

 Places to Eat & Drink in Granada